giantswarm/rfc/multi-tenancy-observability/README.md

 - having double datasource: one for customer with OAuth authentication and another dedicated to GiantSwarm people authenticated throw teleport.
 - having double grafana (same idea than above but for the all grafana instance, not just the datasource).
+- share an authentication secret via cookies.
 - other ideas are welcome!

 #### Operator

-`logging-operator` is an existing component responsible to create a secret for the multi-tenant-proxy.
-That secret contains a mapping between credentials and tenant (now, it's equivalent to the cluster id).
+`logging-operator` is an existing component responsible for creating a secret for the multi-tenant-proxy.
+That secret contains a mapping between credentials and tenant (it's currently equivalent to the cluster id).

-Do we add a feature in that operator to handle the multi-tenant-proxy configuration we described above ?
+- Do we add a feature in that operator to handle the multi-tenant-proxy configuration we described above ?
-In that case, we should rename it: any suggestion ?
+- In that case, we should rename it: any suggestion ?
-If we don't reuse `logging-operator`, we will need to implement a new one: any suggestion for its name ?
+- If we don't reuse `logging-operator`, we will need to implement a new one: any suggestion for its name ?

 #### Mapping groups-tenants